 Combat Seasonal Affective Disorder

 North Dakota winters sure take a toll on its citizens!
 The cold, dark, and dreary conditions oftentimes cause one’s mood to worsen.
 For many, these feelings progress past the “winter blues” and manifest into clinical depression.
+Let us help you combat seasonal affective disorder.

 This form of depression caused by the changing of seasons is called Seasonal Affective Disorder, or SAD.
 This disorder is actually very common, with more than 3 million US cases per year.
 Symptoms of SAD, according to the Mayo Clinic, include having low energy, difficulty concentrating, feeling depressed most of the day, and having trouble sleeping.
 While depression is best treated by a medical professional, we have a neat way to combat SAD right from your home.